If you want to obtain anything in your life you must know why you need it. Identify the real reason behind your goal and it will be easier to achieve.

 6. Keep it tidy

-Keep your house and workplace clean and tidy, that helps your brain concentrate better and be more productive.
+Keep your house and workplace clean and tidy, which helps your brain concentrate better and be more productive.
 If you have a tidy workplace it motivates you to study.
 Also, it’s important to have an organized and systematized copybook.
 It should be easy to memorize and find things in your copybook.
 Pick one that inspires you, that you like and that will make the learning process more enjoyable overall.
 Here are a few pretty notebooks!

 7. Find like-minded people